huypham-0607/startorch/README.md

 - CSR/CSC storage for the citation graph
 - Global PageRank
-- approximate Personalized PageRank using local push

-PPR will be seeded from lexical retrieval results but will operate over the full citation graph rather than a graph restricted to the BM25 candidate set.
+- Some kind of query-specific authority (This needs more research into)

 ### Development dataset

 To avoid iterating against the full 510M-node corpus during development, the repository can build a Mathematics-only OpenAlex subgraph containing roughly 4.7M works and their real citation edges.

-This is intended for graph development, correctness testing, and early benchmarks.
+This is intended for correctness testing and exploratory work in general.

 ### Python tooling